 Expertise identification – self declared expertise is notoriously inaccurate.
 More accurate expert profiles can be derived by processing multiple sources of content such as written project summaries, discussion posts, and contribution to intellectual property (white papers, methodologies, analysis, and other documents).

-Improved search and retrieval – Semantic search allows for language and phrase variation (returning “proposals” using the term “SOW” in a search when no document contains that term) as well as results that are personalized based on role, preferences or other signals.
+Improved search and retrieval – Semantic search allows for language and phrase variation, returning results that include “proposals” using the term “SOW” in a search when no document contains that term) as well as results that are personalized based on role, preferences or other signals.
 “Helper bots” use advanced and/or federated search under the covers – the bot knows where to look for specific information reducing the friction/overhead in collating information from multiple sources.

 Knowledge recommendation – recommendation engines can surface high-value knowledge based on team goals and project profiles.
 For example, providing documents used in similar projects or containing part of the solution to a problem the team is trying to address.